ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 configuration changes occur.

 An additional identifier mechanism MAY be considered for the purposes of client allow/deny lists, logging and monitoring.
-Such a mechanism, when included, SHOULD be independent of any loop avoidance mechanism, and authenticity requirements SHOULD be considered.
+Such a mechanism when included, SHOULD be independent of any loop avoidance mechanism, and authenticity requirements SHOULD be considered.

-The protocol MUST have the capability for servers to notify clients that the service is unavailable, and clients MUST have clearly defined behaviours for honouring this signalling.
+The protocol MUST have the capability for servers to notify clients that the service is unavailable and clients MUST have clearly defined behaviours for honouring this signalling.
 In addition servers SHOULD be able to communicate to clients that they should reduce their query rate when the server is under high load or has reduced capacity.